rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"Could you hug Sam and Hannah and tell them I am sorry?"*

 The Tiger nodded.

-Amir looked down, the golem slowly began losing its sand to the ground, fading from view.
+Amir looked down as the golem slowly became undone, losing its sand to the ground, fading from view into the ground.

-**Oi boy, I fink you have a little bit of dust right here** - said the Tiger, blowing at Amir's chest.
+**Oi boy, I fink you have a little bit of dust rite here** - said the Tiger, blowing at Amir's chest.
 The white flame on his chest flickered brightly, holding on for dear life to its owner.
 It flicked twice and began glowing red - **Yeh, dats much better.**

 *"What happened?
 Why is it doing this?"*